Aggravated Battery Defense Lawyer

-Aggravated battery is defined by the State of Florida as physical contact with another person without permission with the intent to cause harm, to commit a felony, or with a deadly weapon.
+Aggravated battery in West Palm Beach is defined by the State of Florida as physical contact with another person without permission with the intent to cause harm, to commit a felony, or with a deadly weapon.
 Aggravated battery causes great bodily harm, permanent disability, or permanent disfigurement to the victim.
 A simple battery is converted to an “aggravated battery” when the victim is pregnant during the battery, provided the alleged offender was aware of the pregnancy or should have reasonably been aware of it.

 Differences Between Assault & Battery Crimes